sidatasciencelab/SCI_skunks/intern_docs/sci_protocol_manual.md

 ## Field Data Collection
 ### Camera Trap Setup
 - Prepare the skunk box and folder with necessary items for fieldwork tasks.
 See [Skunk Box and Folder Checklist](#checklist).
-- Follow detailed steps for collecting data at camera trap sites, replacing batteries, and documenting field notes and metadata on data sheets.See [Updated Camera Trap Data Collection Protocol](#protocol).
+- Follow detailed steps for collecting data at camera trap sites, replacing batteries, and documenting field notes and metadata on data sheets.
+See [Updated Camera Trap Data Collection Protocol](#protocol).

 ## Data Processing
+- Ensure your Rasberry Pi is set up correctly, and all scripts run correctly.
+See [
-- Process collected SD cards using the mass rename script and machine learning model script.
+- Process collected SD cards using the mass rename script, the machine learning model script, and the deploy media observation script.
 See [Mass Rename and Model Instructions](#massandmodel).
-- Generate CSV files from both scripts and compile relevant field notes and metadata from the data sheets for each camera trap site - they will be used in Post-Trip Procedures: Data Management.
+- Generate CSV files from all three scripts and compile relevant field notes and metadata from the data sheets for each camera trap site - they will be used in Post-Trip Procedures: Data Management.
 ### Inventory Update
 - Update inventory lists based on field requirements before leaving the island.